ajdafonte/mars-rover/README.md

     - Input data: the multimedia type to be created.
     - Constraints: Available multimedia type (VIDEO, PHOTO)
 - `PATCH /multimedia/{id}` - Update the title of a multimedia item in the Mars Rover specified by the ID.
-    - Input data: the new multimedia title.
+    - Input data: the new multimedia item title.
 - `DELETE /multimedia/{id}` - Delete a multimedia item in the Mars Rover specified by the ID.

-With this endpoints is possible to manage multimedia items in the Mars Rover.
+With these endpoints is possible to manage multimedia items in the Mars Rover.

 ### Additional Remarks

-- A dummy in-memory storage was used during the development of this API (no database of any kind was used, like MySQL, H2, etc).
+- A dummy in-memory storage was used during the development of this API (no database was used).